 - Red – our study spaces are full and we are closed to new arrivals.
 Please make yourself known to staff at the entrance if you have items to return or have a collect notification.

 As our spaces open from busy corridor areas, we are unable to allow queuing outside of our entrance.
 You will be asked to leave by University staff if you are waiting outside during a red status period.

-Our Inter-Library Loan Service is still operating, however we are currently unable to provide print material.
+Our Inter-Library Loan Service is still operating.

 - New requests - Please submit an inter-library loan request and we will contact you if it is not possible to fulfil it.

 - Returns - You can return items to our Frenchay, Glenside and Bower Ashton libraries, which remain open.
 Please check our opening hours and returns information.

 If you have any queries please contact the inter-library loans team.